Get legal help and free advice in Wisconsin.

 Senior services and elder law

-All seniors are eligible for legal help, regardless of their income.
-Lawyers will represents seniors (60 and over) at no cost to them.
-While funding and the amount of services they can offer tends to be limited, the lawyers will tend to focus on consumer fraud cases, homeownership preservation and foreclosure assistance, elder abuse (physical or financial), Medicare Part D issues, government programs, and other public benefits.
+All seniors are eligible for free legal help, regardless of their income.
+Lawyers will represents seniors who are Wisconsin residents (60 and over) at no cost to them.
+While funding and the amount of services they can offer tends to be limited, the lawyers will tend to focus on consumer fraud cases, homeownership preservation and foreclosure assistance.
+They also assist with elder abuse (physical or financial), Medicare Part D issues, government programs, and other public benefits.
 Inquire with a firm to see if they can assist you on the specifics of your issue.

 Wisconsin legal assistance contact information